-The first step in setting up your incentive structure is determining how much you can afford to pay for each referral.
+The first step in setting up your incentive structure is determining how much you can afford to pay (or the free product you can afford to give) for each referral.
 Before you perform that calculation, there are two things to keep in mind:

 1. The incentive should be enough to interest your customers to participate.